gouravg8/react/README.md

 ### SPA

-Web apps that are created using react are known as SPA meaning single page applications, beacause it only contains one and only single index.html file
+Web apps that are created using react are known as SPA meaning single page applications, because it only contains one and only single index.html file

 And rest DOM is created using React in Jsx format

-### Strucure
+### Structure

 ```text
 ├── node_modules